 The great majority of Jews today use their preferred method of birth control, regardless of whether seed is wasted or destroyed.
 Orthodox Jews are more likely to use only hormonal methods of birth control and only under certain circumstances.

-Founded 15th century CE (world population: 700 million)
+Founded 15th century CE (world population: approximately 25 million)

 It is for the couple to decide whether they want family planning or not, and in case the answer is in the affirmative, the mode or technique thereof.
 Family planning may be necessary for the health of the partners or the nursing or upbringing of existing children.
 However, natural methods of contraception are preferred to artificial methods and devices.
 Even so, family planning should not be undertaken without competent medical advice and supervision.
 There are no injunctions in Sikhism against the use of contraceptives.